Peshtigo fire

-The Peshtigo fire was a large forest fire on October 8, 1871, in northeastern Wisconsin, United States, including much of the southern half of the Door Peninsula and adjacent parts of the Upper Peninsula of Michigan.
+The Peshtigo Fire was a wildfire on October 8, 1871, in northeastern Wisconsin, United States, including much of the southern half of the Door Peninsula and adjacent parts of the Upper Peninsula of Michigan.
 The largest community in the affected area was Peshtigo, Wisconsin, which had a population of approximately 1,700 residents.
 The fire burned about 1.2 e6acre and is the deadliest wildfire in recorded history, with the number of deaths estimated between 1,500 and 2,500.
 The exact number of deaths is debated.
 Data from mass graves, both those already exhumed and those still being discovered, show that the death toll of the blaze was most likely greater than the 1889 Johnstown flood death toll of 2,200 people or more.

 Occurring on the same day as the more famous Great Chicago Fire, the Peshtigo fire has been largely forgotten, even though it killed at least five times as many people.

 Several cities in Michigan, including Holland and Manistee (across Lake Michigan from Peshtigo) and Port Huron (at the southern end of Lake Huron), also had major fires on the same day.
-These fires, along with many other fires of the 19th century had the same basic causes: small fires coupled with unusually dry weather.
+These fires, and many other fires of the 19th century, had the same basic causes: small fires coupled with unusually dry weather.